whitneysteve/leetcode/README.md

 # LeetCode

 Implementation of some test problems from LeetCode.
+I normally just go [here](https://leetcode.com/problemset/all/) and click 'Pick One' until I get a free one :)

 ## Setup